timlabs/uscode/United States Code/TITLE 10-ARMED FORCES/Subtitle A-General Military Law/PART II-PERSONNEL/CHAPTER 88-MILITARY FAMILY PROGRAMS AND MILITARY CHILD CARE/SUBCHAPTER I-MILITARY FAMILY PROGRAMS.md

   * (3) The term "special operations forces" means those forces of the armed forces identified as special operations forces under section 167(i) of this title.

-  * (4) The term "family support services" includes costs of transportation, food, lodging, child care, supplies, fees, and training materials for immediate family members of members of the armed forces assigned to special operations forces while participating in programs under subsection (a).
+  * (4) The term "family support services" includes psychological support, spiritual support, and costs of transportation, food, lodging, child care, supplies, fees, and training materials for covered personnel while participating in programs under subsection (a).

+  * (5) The term "covered personnel" means—

+    * (A) members of the Armed Forces (including the reserve components) assigned to special operations forces;

+    * (B) service personnel assigned to support special operations forces; and

+    * (C) immediate family members of individuals described in subparagraphs (A) and (B).

 ### §1789.
 Chaplain-led programs: authorized support
 * (a) AUTHORITY.—The Secretary of a military department may provide support services described in subsection (b) to support chaplain-led programs to assist members of the armed forces on active duty and their immediate family members, and members of reserve components in an active status and their immediate family members, in building and maintaining a strong family structure.